austencollins/cloudevents-demo/README.md

 * 2 Event Publishers - Azure Storage & AWS S3.
 Both publish object created events in the CloudEvents format from their respective platforms.
 * Multiple FaaS Subscribers - On several platforms subscribing to BOTH events.

 The demo scenario involves a picture of [Dan Kohn](./dan_kohn.jpg) (executive director of the CNCF) being uploaded to Azure Storage and also being uploaded to AWS S3.
+The picture of [Dan](./dan_kohn.jpg) is included in this repo.

 When the picture is uploaded into one of the storage solutions, the AWS S3 event or Azure Storage event is converted into a CloudEvent and published to any FaaS functions subscribed to the event.